What is a Macro Manager?

 Macro managers also create an impression of bureaucracy given their limited activity interest.
 They seem to lack awareness or understanding about the role each employee is delegated to perform, given their minimal direct involvement with staff.

-The long-term effect is that a macro manager can fail to meet deadlines and achieve milestones because they lack awareness of the factors that prevent the team from taking action.
+The long-term effect is that a macro manager can fail to meet deadlines and achieve milestones because they lack awareness of the issues or barriers affecting the team, which could have been avoided.

 CFI is the official provider of the Certified Banking & Credit Analyst (CBCA)™ certification program, designed to transform anyone into a world-class financial analyst.